yuehanwang17mcp/big-data-spring2018/week-03/submission/PSet2_pandas_intro.md

 gps_acts.plot(title='Total activity in each hour over the week', color='b') plt.show()

+# EH: There is no column 24-hour...
+I imagine you were trying to group by 'hour'?

 gps_acts_by_hours = df.groupby('24-hour')['count'].sum()
 gps_acts_by_hours.plot.bar(title='GPS pings by hours of the day', color='r') plt.show()